Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 Stage 3: Let’s eat.

 Use a large Dutch oven or a small stock pot on the stovetop.
-Heat the assembled soup over medium heat, then let it simmer until all vegetables are tender.
+Heat the assembled soup over medium heat, then simmer until all the vegetables are tender.

 The only gluten in this recipe could come from the leftover gravy.
 Use beef or chicken stock instead.
 Check the labels for gluten if you use bouillon.

 Add Kitchen Bouquet for a dark caramelized color and extra flavor.
-1-2 capfuls should do it.
+One to two capfuls should do it.
 Epicurious recommends, “Whisking a small amount of butter into a sauce or broth adds a bit of richness, but it also rounds out the flavors that are already there, softening anything that’s too harsh.“

 Add garlic, chili powder, or herbs like fresh parsley, thyme, oregano, or basil.